-The Company's headquarters operations are located in Menlo Park and Pleasanton, California.
-As of December 31, 2009, placement activities were conducted through more than 365 offices located in the United States, Canada, the United Kingdom, Belgium, Brazil, France, the Netherlands, Germany, the Czech Republic, Ireland, Italy, Luxembourg, Spain, Switzerland, Japan, China, Singapore, Australia, New Zealand, Austria and the United Arab Emirates.
-As of December 31, 2009, Protiviti had more than 60 offices in the United States, Canada, Mexico, Brazil, Australia, China, France, Germany, Italy, the Netherlands, Japan, Singapore, South Korea, India, the United Kingdom, Belgium and Spain.
+The Company's headquarters operations are located in Menlo Park and San Ramon, California.
+As of December 31, 2010, placement activities were conducted through more than 350 offices located in the United States, Canada, the United Kingdom, Belgium, Brazil, France, the Netherlands, Germany, the Czech Republic, Italy, Luxembourg, Switzerland, Japan, China, Singapore, Australia, New Zealand, Austria and the United Arab Emirates.
+As of December 31, 2010, Protiviti had 60 offices in the United States, Canada, Mexico, Australia, China, France, Germany, Italy, the Netherlands, Japan, Singapore, South Korea, India, the United Kingdom, Belgium and Spain.
 All of the offices are leased.